popovicsandras/SeloinJs/README.md

 ```

 ##### Service shadowing
 During the resolution of a service, the service is attempted to be resolved first on the current service container, and bubbles up through the parent containers (if exist) until the root container or until the service is found on any of the parent containers.
-This means a registered 'Car' service on a parent container will be shadowed by any of it's child container 'Car' services, if exists.
+This means a registered 'Car' service on a parent container will be shadowed by any of its child container 'Car' services, if exists.
 ```javascript
 class JustACar {}
 class Honda {}